 What You Can’t Bring to San Diego Zoo

-• Alcohol and illegal substances
+- Outside alcohol and illegal substances

-• Weapons and replicas
+- Weapons and replicas (including toys)

-• Disruptive items (e.g., laser pointers, noisemakers)
+- Disruptive items (e.g., drone, laser pointers, noisemakers, sporting equipment)

 Plan Your Perfect Day at the San Diego Zoo

 With thoughtful preparation, you can ensure your visit to the San Diego Zoo is stress-free and memorable.
-Whether packing a picnic, renting a stroller, or exploring exhibits, knowing the rules will help you focus on the fun.
-We have an entire article focused on San Diego Zoo tips, but here are a couple of quick highlights:
+Whether packing a picnic, renting a stroller, or exploring exhibits, understanding the San Diego Zoo food policy and other guest guidelines will help you focus on the fun instead of logistics.

-• Get there early to see the animals when they’re most active.
+- Get there early to see the animals when they’re most active.

-• We’ve heavily researched how to get San Diego Zoo discount tickets.
+- We’ve heavily researched how to get San Diego Zoo discount tickets.

-Prioritize everyone’s safety and respect the Zoo’s wildlife for an enjoyable experience.
+- Prioritize everyone’s safety and respect the Zoo’s wildlife for an enjoyable experience.

 Ready to go?
 Visit the Zoo’s website for updates, download the San Diego Zoo app for maps and schedules, and grab your discounted admission.
 Don’t forget about the sister park, San Diego Zoo Safari Park, which has similar camera, food, and bag policies.